kwonghung-YIP/istio-testbed/service-entry/shifting-mysql-traffic-dns/README.md

   mysql:8 bash /root/mysql/traffic.sh
 ```

-6. Deploy the MySQL client into the mesh, without other configuration, 100% of traffic will go to the MySQL server 5 (3306 port).
+### 6. Deploy the MySQL client POD into the mesh, without other configuration, 100% of traffic will go to the MySQL 5 DB (docker-mysql-v5.hung.org.hk):

 ```bash
 kubectl apply -f <(istioctl kube-inject -f client-deployment.yml)
 ```

-7. Apply the Virtual Service and Service Entry, and using the endpoints to route 10% traffic to MySQL 8. (unmanaged VM)
+### 7. Apply the Virtual Service and Service Entry, and using the endpoints to route 10% traffic to MySQL 8. (unmanaged VM)

 * the Virtual Service is for capture the traffic to the IP (Virtual Service.hosts => 192.168.28.134).
 * the Destination of the Virtual Service refers to the Service Entry (Virtual Service.destination.host => Service Entry.hosts).